European Space Research and Technology Centre: History

 The European Space Research and Technology Centre (ESTEC) was founded in 1968.
 The centre was to be the core of the European Space Research Organisation (ESRO).
 Its responsibilities included the engineering and testing of satellites and their payloads, the integration of scientific instruments in these payloads, and making arrangements for their launch.
 In some cases member states were to produce the scientific instruments for ESRO or produce them as part of their own national effort and compensate ESTEC for its service.
 In practice, national organisations simply used ESTEC as a service organisation and left it to pay for their efforts from the ESRO budget.
 After the Bannier Report the facility gained overall executive authority for spacecraft development and was merged with ESLAB.
-The satellite control centre was also moved to ESOC.
+The satellite control centre was moved to European Space Operations Centre (ESOC).
 ESTEC was originally to be located in Delft (South Holland) but because of unforeseen difficulties, Noordwijk was chosen instead.